virotosh/trackbluetooth/README.md

-# trackbluetooth
+# track bluetooth beacons
-this project is to track bluetooth signal as such if a device turns their bluetooth beacon, the system can track its location based on gps
+this project is to track bluetooth signals as such,h if a device turns its bluetooth beacon, the system can track its location and mapped to GPS info